israelneverquits1029-source/Interactive-Spotify-TFT-Display-ESP32-/README.md

-# Spotify-O-led-Controller
+# Interactive Spotify TFT Display (ESP32)
-ESP32-based Spotify OLED display with interactive controls and dynamic UI.
-Extends tutorial project by adding button control and improved display features.
+An ESP32-based Spotify display system using a TFT screen, featuring real-time track visualization, interactive button controls, and dynamic UI elements.
+The project extends a base tutorial with additional functionality and optimized breadboard prototyping.